Determining Feynman integrals with only input from linear algebra

-where $L$ is the number of loops, $\ell_i$ are loop momenta, $D = 4-2\epsilon$ is the spacetime dimension, $\cD_1,\ldots,\cD_K$ are inverse propagators with $\nu_1, \ldots, \nu_K$ being integers, and $\cD_{K+1},\ldots,\cD_N$ are irreducible scalar products introduced for completeness with $\nu_{K+1}, \ldots, \nu_{N}$ being nonnegative integers.
+where $L$ is the number of loops, $\ell_i$ are loop momenta, $D$ is the dimensionality of $\ell_i$, $\cD_1,\ldots,\cD_K$ are inverse propagators with $\nu_1, \ldots, \nu_K$ being integers, and $\cD_{K+1},\ldots,\cD_N$ are irreducible scalar products introduced for completeness with $\nu_{K+1}, \ldots, \nu_{N}$ being nonpositive integers.
 It was proved that a family of FIs form a finite-dimensional linear space~\cite{Smirnov:2010hn}.
-That is, for a give family, any FI can be decomposed into a linear combination of MIs, which is a finite set of bases of the linear space formed by the family of FIs.
+That is, any FI in a give family can be decomposed into a linear combination of MIs, which is a finite set of bases of the linear space formed by the family of FIs.
 Coefficients in this decomposition are rational functions of all natural variables, like $D$, Mandelstam variables, masses, and the $\eta$ introduced in AMF.
 Information of the linear space are completely encoded in these decompositions, or linear relations between FIs.
-Decomposition of FIs is usually called integration-by-parts (IBP) reduction, which have been extensively studied ~\cite{Chetyrkin:1981qh, Laporta:2000dsw, Gluza:2010ws, Schabinger:2011dz, vonManteuffel:2012np, Lee:2013mka, vonManteuffel:2014ixa, Larsen:2015ped, Peraro:2016wsq, Mastrolia:2018uzb, Liu:2018dmc, Guan:2019bcx, Klappert:2019emp, Peraro:2019svx, Frellesvig:2019kgj, Wang:2019mnn, Smirnov:2019qkx, Klappert:2020nbg, Boehm:2020ijp, Basat:2021xnn, Heller:2021qkz, Bendle:2021ueg}.
-With IBP reduction relations, we only need to study MIs.
+Decomposition of FIs is usually realized by integration-by-parts (IBP) reduction, which have been extensively studied ~\cite{Chetyrkin:1981qh, Laporta:2000dsw, Gluza:2010ws, Schabinger:2011dz, vonManteuffel:2012np, Lee:2013mka, vonManteuffel:2014ixa, Larsen:2015ped, Peraro:2016wsq, Mastrolia:2018uzb, Liu:2018dmc, Guan:2019bcx, Klappert:2019emp, Peraro:2019svx, Frellesvig:2019kgj, Wang:2019mnn, Smirnov:2019qkx, Klappert:2020nbg, Boehm:2020ijp, Basat:2021xnn, Heller:2021qkz, Bendle:2021ueg}.
+Having IBP reduction relations, we then only need to study MIs.

-Furthermore, because FIs containing linear propagators can be determined by FIs containing only quadratic propagators \cite{LinearInts}, we will not consider linear propagators anymore.
+Furthermore, because FIs containing linear propagators can be determined by FIs containing only quadratic propagators \cite{Liu:2022tji}, we will not consider linear propagators anymore.